dodona-edu/dodona-edu.github.io/en/references/tested-judge/config/README.md

 ```

 ## Parallelisation
-The field `parallel` specifies whether the evaluation may be performed in parallel.
+The field `parallel` specifies whether the evaluations may be executed in parallel.
 The parallellisation has effect on the different executables for one tab.
 By default, there will be no parallellisation.